Blood donation: Types of donation

 Blood donations are divided into groups based on who will receive the collected blood.
 An allogeneic (also called homologous) donation is when a donor gives blood for storage at a blood bank for transfusion to an unknown recipient.
 A directed donation is when a person, often a family member, donates blood for transfusion to a specific individual.
 Directed donations are relatively rare when an established supply exists.
 A replacement donor donation is a hybrid of the two and is common in developing countries.
 In this case, a friend or family member of the recipient donates blood to replace the stored blood used in a transfusion, ensuring a consistent supply.
 When a person has blood stored that will be transfused back to the donor at a later date, usually after surgery, that is called an autologous donation.
 Blood that is used to make medications can be made from allogeneic donations or from donations exclusively used for manufacturing.

 Sometimes there are specific reasons for preferring one form or the other.
 Allogeneic donations have a lower risk of some complications than blood from a family member.
 Neonatal alloimmune thrombocytopenia may require a transfusion from the mother's own platelets.
 Autologous (self) donations may be preferred for someone with a rare blood type for a planned surgery.

 Blood is sometimes collected using similar methods for therapeutic phlebotomy, similar to the ancient practice of bloodletting, which is used to treat conditions such as hereditary hemochromatosis or polycythemia vera.
 This blood is sometimes treated as a blood donation, but may be immediately discarded if it cannot be used for transfusion or further manufacturing.

 The actual process varies according to the laws of the country, and recommendations to donors vary according to the collecting organization.
 The World Health Organization gives recommendations for blood donation policies, but in developing countries many of these are not followed.
-For example, the recommended testing requires laboratory facilities, trained staff, and specialized reagents, all of which may not be available or too expensive in developing countries.
+For example, the recommended testing requires laboratory facilities, trained staff, and specialized reagents, all of which may be unavailable or unaffordable in developing countries.

 Blood donation campaigns are events that allow people to donate blood at schools, churches, and other community locations.

 A blood drive or a blood donor session is an event in which donors come to donate allogeneic blood.
 These can occur at a blood bank, but they are often set up at a location in the community, such as a shopping center, workplace, school, or house of worship.